Menu Close

 air disc containerVitamix Air Disc

-Vitamix Aer Disc Container: The Vitamix Air Disc Container comes with the standard 48 ounces capacity Vitamix Ascent-Series container.
+Vitamix Aer Disc Container: The Vitamix Air Disc Container comes with the standard 48-ounce capacity Vitamix Ascent-Series container.

 Read More: Vitamix Ascent Series Containers Explained